grabbeh/mg-paginator/README.md

 A watch is set up in the directive so the processing of the array will only take place once the data is available (so if you're making a $http call to get data it will take this into account).

-You will need to provide a template to display each page of data.
+You will need to provide a template to display each page of data using ng-repeat most likely (with each page of data exposed as 'items' for the purposes of display in the template).

 Helper functions are provided as part of the directive which you can use in your template (most are self-explanatory):

     $scope.prevPage()